kiransingh99/project-trubisky/README.md

 Each file can be passed to a function which generates data about the throws and adds relevant data to another csv file, which summarises all the data, so it doesnt need to be recalculated every time a graph summarising all the data is generated.

+## Interpreting the data

+### Global tracker file

+The global tracker file is the summary of the data of each of the throws of the ball.
+Each column gives the value of another metric for each file listed in the tracker.
+An explanation of the columns are as follows:

+- **name**: the name of the raw data file, starting with its parent directory
+- **error status**: a code explaining the result of the last health check done on the raw data file, where:
+	- 0 means untested
+	- 1 means failed
+	- 2 means passed with warnings
+	- 3 means passed without warnings
+- **time of throw**: the total time of recording for each file (milliseconds)

 ## Hardware requirements
 The onboard system is intended for a Arduino Nano Every, though it will work on a standard Arduino Nano.
 The offboard system functions without problem on an Arduino Uno.
 The post-processing system should function without problem on any commercial PC.